Cosmic-ray electrons and the magnetic field of the North Polar Spur: Introduction

-However, samples of distant galaxies/clusters bring large uncertainties to studying the acceleration efficiency due to the narrow range of observable frequencies, the coupling between the parameters of CRe and magnetic field for the radio emission, and the difficulty in measuring the field strength.
-One may adopt the energy equipartition method to derive the parameters of CRe and magnetic field, which however involves major uncertainties since the energy ratio between CRp and CRe is largely unknown \citep{beck2005}.
-Thus, a source with rich observational data especially those breaking the degeneracy between CRe and magnetic field, is crucial in probing the acceleration efficiency of weak shocks.

 Loop I, the giant loop spanning almost 100 degrees in the radio sky map, has been known for 60 years \citep{large1962}.
-Its eastern part is prominently brighter than its western part, and is called the North Polar Spur (NPS).
-Loop I/NPS is outstanding in a wide range of frequencies from tens of MHz to tens of GHz (e.g., \citealt{deoliveira2008}), and the lower frequencies of $\lesssim 10^1$ GHz are believed to be dominated by synchrotron emission.
-Moreover, it is also visible in X-ray \citep{snowden1997} and gamma-ray band \citep{casandjian2009, su2010}.
-During the past decades, most literature regarded NPS/Loop I as a local structure (LS) of the order of $\sim 10^2$ parsecs which could originate from an old SNR or stellar activity \citep{weaver1979, wolleben2007}.
-A recent work \citep{panopoulou2021} investigated the optical polarization angles of nearby stars induced by the foreground dust \citep{das2020}.
-The starlight polarization angles at Galactic Latitude $b>30^{\circ}$ are essentially aligned with that of the radio NPS in tens of GHz, and thereby they argued that this part of the NPS should be located within $\sim 100$ pc.
+Its eastern part is prominently brighter than its western part, and it is called the North Polar Spur (NPS).
+Loop I/NPS is outstanding in a wide range of frequencies from tens of MHz to tens of GHz (e.g., \citealt{deoliveira2008}), and the lower frequencies of $\lesssim 10^1$ GHz are thought to be dominated by synchrotron emission.
+Moreover, it is also visible in the X-ray \citep{snowden1997} and gamma-ray band \citep{casandjian2009, su2010}.
+During the past decades, most works have regarded the Loop I/NPS as a local structure (LS) of $\sim 10^2$ parsecs that could originate from an old supernova remnant (SNR) or stellar activity \citep{weaver1979, wolleben2007}.
+A recent work \citep{panopoulou2021} investigated the optical polarization angles of nearby stars induced by foreground dust \citep{das2020}.
+The starlight polarization angles at Galactic latitude $b>30^{\circ}$ are essentially aligned with that of the radio NPS in tens of GHz, and based on this, Panopolou and collaborators argued that this part of the NPS should be located within $\sim 100$ pc.